 Participants will have a maximum of two attempts to complete session 1 at least three days before the start of session 2 (i.e., one first attempt, and a second and final attempt in case attempt 1 failed for any reason).

 Session 2 will take place in the laboratory and last a maximum of 2 hours.
 Upon arrival at the lab, participants will first indicate compliance with the water consumption guidelines.
 In case of positive compliance, they will be randomly allocated to a sight-shielded cubicle with a laptop.
-When seated they will complete a multidimensional mood state questionnaire (MDBF81) to assess momentary mood states and side effects.
+When seated they will complete a multidimensional mood state questionnaire (MDBF85) to assess momentary mood states.
 Next, two saliva samples will be collected, the first one using Sarstedt Salivette cotton swabs, the second one using Oragene Discover OGR-500 kits (DNA Genotek; DNA will be extracted using prepIT•L2P reagent (DNA Genotek) and quantified with PicoGreen (Quant-iT PicoGreen dsDNA Assay Kit, Thermo Fisher Scientific).
-Participants then receive standardized verbal and written OXT self-administration instructions (see Appendix C) according to75 and the experimenter will demonstrate the use of the nasal spray.
+Participants then receive standardized verbal and written OXT self-administration instructions (see Appendix C) according to77 and the experimenter will demonstrate the use of the nasal spray.

 Subsequently, participants self-administer the nose spray using a metered finger spray, under the supervision of trained experimenters, and rate the spray administration discomfort.
-In order to fill the waiting time until peak OXT concentrations, participants will complete the Extraversion scale of the HEXACO-10082 to assess extraversion and social competencies, and the Negative reciprocity subscale of the Global Preferences Scale83 to assess inclination to negative reciprocity.
+They are not informed about any potential effects of OXT on prosocial behavior since this would reveal the purpose of this experiment.
+In order to fill the waiting time until peak OXT concentrations, participants will complete the Extraversion scale of the HEXACO-10086 to assess extraversion and social competencies, the Negative reciprocity subscale of the Global Preferences Scale87 to assess inclination to negative reciprocity, and the Physiological Arousal Questionnaire (PAQ88) to assess momentary arousal (with order randomized at the individual level).
 After completion of these questionnaires, participants will be directed from their cubicles to a common room and will be instructed that they can now to talk to each other quietly, in order to establish minimal social contact as in the original study3.
-To ensure that all participants will have minimal social contact with each other and that communication is similar in all sessions, this minimal social contact part will be structured (that is, participants will receive a neutral topic to talk about in smaller, rotating subgroups).
 They will stay together in the common room for 10 minutes.
-At the end of this meeting, they will also fill out the Physiological Arousal Questionnaire (PAQ84) to assess momentary arousal as well as the MDBF81 once more.
 After that, they will be guided back to their cubicles.
-Here, they will receive standardized investment game instructions including a detailed example to foster their understanding of the game (see Appendices A and B).
-Thereafter, participants will provide another saliva sample, collected using Sarstedt Salivette cotton swabs.
+Here, participants will fill out the MDBF85 once more and provide another saliva sample, collected using Sarstedt Salivette cotton swabs.
+Thereafter, they will receive standardized investment game instructions including a detailed example to foster their understanding of the game (see Appendices A and B).
 Fifty minutes post-administration of OXT, they will make choices in the two previously described decision cycles of the trust game (see Trust game).

-After finishing the trust game, participants will again complete the MDBF81 and provide a final saliva sample using Sarstedt Salivette cotton swabs.
-Next, participants will receive standardized instructions for the graphical version of the generalized dictator game85 and make choices in two practice decision problems.
+After finishing the trust game, participants will again complete the MDBF85 and provide a final saliva sample using Sarstedt Salivette cotton swabs.
+Next, participants will receive standardized instructions for the dictator game79 and make choices in two practice dictator game decision problems.
 They will then complete 50 decision problems of the dictator game (i.e., divide an endowment between themselves and a randomly chosen receiver) to assess social preferences.
-Payoffs will be determined in line with Fisman et al.85; that is, the experimental program will randomly select one of the 50 decision problems and payments will be according to the allocation made in the selected problem.
+Payoffs will be determined in line with Fisman et al.79; that is, the experimental program will randomly select one of the 50 decision problems and payments will be according to the allocation made in the selected problem.